Aging & Health A to Z

 If you have been given blood thinners, you will continue taking them in pill form for at least a few months.
 This will also require regular blood tests.

 Depending on your disabilities, you will probably benefit from the continuation of the therapy that was started in the hospital.
 Most people with disabilities from the stroke will spend some time in a rehabilitation facility.
+Stroke patients at any age can benefit from formal rehabilitation.
 Support may include:

 - occupational therapy